Saint Pierre Island: Geography

 Several smaller islands lie off the coast of Saint Pierre, notably L'Île-aux-Marins and L'Île-aux-Vainqueurs, both to the east, and Grand Colombier, which lies off Saint Pierre's northernmost point.
 Saint Pierre and its neighbouring islands form the Saint-Pierre commune, one of two communes in Saint Pierre and Miquelon (the other being Miquelon-Langlade).
-The island is accessible by ferry from Newfoundland and has immigrations control for the country of France.
+The island is accessible by ferry from Newfoundland and has immigration control for the country of France.

 St. Pierre is separated from Miquelon-Langlade by a 6 km strait with very fierce currents.
 Fishermen call this section of ocean "The Mouth of Hell".
 The waters around these islands are very treacherous, and there have been over 600 shipwrecks along the coasts of the islands.
-The terrain is also described as mostly barren rock.
+The terrain is described as mostly barren rock.

 The highest point of the island is Le Trépied at 207 m high.

 History

 Colonial period

 The Portuguese explorer João Álvares Fagundes is believed to have landed on the islands on 21 October 1520, naming them the 'Eleven Thousand Virgins' in honor of the feast day of Saint Ursula.
 French explorer Jacques Cartier claimed the islands for France in 1536, noting the presence of French and Breton fishing vessels.
 By the late 17th century, permanent French settlements had been established, with records indicating four inhabitants in 1670 and 22 by 1691.

 Throughout the 18th century, Saint Pierre and Miquelon were contested between France and Britain, changing hands multiple times due to various treaties and conflicts.
 The Treaty of Utrecht in 1713 ceded the islands to Britain, but they were returned to France under the Treaty of Paris in 1763.
 During the American Revolutionary War, British forces again seized the islands in 1778, deporting French settlers.
 The islands were returned to France in 1783, only to be captured again by the British in 1793 during the French Revolutionary Wars.
 After several more exchanges, France permanently regained control in 1816.